Usage

 Note

-For an exmaple project using explorepy, see this folder on GitHub.
+For an example project using explorepy, see this folder on GitHub.

 Initialization